Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### Dark image variants

+Bright images on an otherwise dark page distract readers, especially readers like me with ADHD.
+The human iris adjusts to average amounts of light; an object far brighter than its surroundings causes eye strain even among readers with healthy vision.

 A `<picture>` element allows selection of sources based on any CSS media query.
-When images have light backgrounds, I like to include dark variants too.
+When images have light backgrounds, I like to include dark variants to complement a dark stylesheet.

 <figure>
 <figcaption>